gabrielegilardi/RegressionGDO/README.md

 - Multi-input/multi-output (multivariate) regression implementation.
 - Quadratic cost function for linear regression of continuous problems.
 - Cross-entropy cost function for logistic regression of classification problems.
-- Both cost functions have an L2-type regularization term.
+- Both cost functions include an L2-type regularization term.
 - Classes in logistic regression are determined automatically.
 - Option to not to compute and return the gradient of the cost function.
 - A gradient descent optimizer (GDO) is included in *utils.py*, together with several other utility functions.